gisaia/ARLAS-server/docs/arlas-security.md

 #### Column-filter

-The header `column-filter` allows you to pass a list of fields of the data.
+The header `column-filter` allows you to pass a list of collections and fields of the data.
-Only the fields present in this list are visible in the response during a request.
+Only the collections and fields present in this list are visible in the response of a request.

-This allows certain fields to be restricted to certain users.
+This allows certain collections and fields to be restricted to certain users.

+!!! info "column-filter syntax"
-See relevant sections in [ARLAS Exploration API configuration](arlas-api-exploration.md/#column-filtering).
+    See the `column-filter` syntax in [ARLAS Exploration API configuration section](http://docs.arlas.io/arlas-tech/current/arlas-api-exploration/#column-filtering).

 #### Partition-filter

-The header `partition-filter` allows you to pass an ARLAS filter to apply on the request.
+The header `partition-filter` allows you to pass an ARLAS filter to apply to the request.

 This allows certain data to be restricted to certain users.

+!!! info "partition-filter syntax"
-See relevant sections in [ARLAS Exploration API configuration](arlas-api-exploration.md/#partition-filtering).
+    See the `partition-filter` syntax in [ARLAS Exploration API configuration section](http://docs.arlas.io/arlas-tech/current/arlas-api-exploration/#column-filtering).